Gynaecomastia surgery removed excessive, painful or prominent male breast tissue to restore a flatter, masculine chest contour.

 You may be able to return to a desk- type job and drive after a few days following the surgery.
 However, you will need to avoid heavy duties for 4 weeks following the surgery and possibly wear a stretchy, tight chest binder to encourage good healing of your wounds and to restore a good shape to your chest.
 An alternative to a binder is a compressive athletic top.
 There will be some swelling initially, and it will take a few months for your scars to fade.

-Dr Sanki and Dr Kotronakis are Kogarah and Miranda gynaecomastia specialists, and perform their surgery at major hospital facilities including St George Private, Kareena Private, Hurstville and East Sydney Private hospitals.
+Dr Sanki and Dr Kotronakis are Kogarah and Miranda gynaecomastia specialists, and perform their surgery at major hospital facilities including St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 We select our hospitals based on their high standards of peri-operative care and their outstanding surgical equipment.

 You can usually use your private health insurance for gynaecomastia surgery if you have recently had a massive weight loss and are suffering from the breast tissue excess.
 Private health insurance usually pays for all your operating theatre and hospital costs, including the post operative stay.
 Medicare and your private insurance may also contribute to the doctors’ bills.